 What’s in a name?

 This type of skiing is often referred to as Nordic ski touring as it usually takes place in the Nordic countries, especially Norway, the birthplace of skiing.
 It is, however, still cross-country skiing and the equipment is similar to the equipment you will have used for cross-country track skiing, in that the boot is attached to the ski only at the toe.
-This is very different to what is known as alpine or downhill skiing where the whole boot is attached.
+This is very different to what is known as alpine or downhill skiing where the whole boot is attached and the skis are much wider and therefore easier to control.

 What equipment do I need?

-Fischer E99 'off-track' skis have a metal edge, and are wider and more stable than 'track' skis
+Fischer Transnordic 82 'off-track' skis have a metal edge, and are wider and more stable than 'track' skis

 The boots will be more like a walking boot and should be warm and waterproof.
 They will attach to the ski only at the toe and because we are talking about ‘off-track’ the toe bar which clips your boot onto the ski will be thicker, wider, and stronger than track boots to better deal with an uneven snow surface which will put more force through the ski and the binding.